Health Sciences Center

 The University of New Mexico

-Dr. Thompson has disclosed three inventions to STC and received two UNM-affiliated issued U. S. patents for his cancer treatment technologies.
+Dr. Bologa has disclosed seven inventions to STC, received two UNM-affiliated issued U. S. patents, has one pending U. S. patent application, and a license agreement with Sandia Biotech, Inc. for his estrogen receptor technologies.

 ISSUED U. S. PATENTS (UNM-AFFILIATED)